Tea Party Baby Shower Menu Ideas

 colorful bite-sized desserts on a glass serving platter.

-I recently threw a Tea Party Baby Shower for my friend Kelley, who is having TWINS!
+I recently threw a Tea Party Baby Shower for my friend Kelley, who is having twins!
 Like many, she and her husband’s journey to being parents was not easy, and they are so grateful to have a double blessing coming this fall.

 I landed on a “Tea for Two” tea party theme.
 Afternoon tea is such a fun activity with the girls, so I knew this would be perfect.